Raj-08/Q-Flow/README.md

 ![Alt Text](images/img-copy.jpg)

 Welcome to **Q-Flow**, we focus on advancing open source development on Reinforcement Learning (RL) for LLMs.
-At **QFlow**, we provide the complete toolbox that specifically addresses the Reinforcement Learning Needs of Large Language Models.
+At **QFlow**, we provide the complete toolbox that specifically addresses the Reinforcement Learning Needs of Large Language Models. - Reasoning , Alignment and More !

-### What makes QFlow different?

-While traditional reinforcement learning focuses on learning optimal actions through trial and error, **QFlow** introduces a unique methodology specifically tailored to the nuances of language models.
-We provide a toolbox with solutions that bring efficiency, creativity, and adaptability to RL applications for LLMs.

 ### Highlights - Aha Moment with Limited Compute
 ![Alt Text](images/aha.png)